ossdhaval/mysite/source/while-coding/git-commands-notes.md

 and tries to reapply it on the branch you’re currently on.
 This is useful if you have a number of commits on a topic branch and you want to integrate only one of them, or if you only have one commit on a topic branch and you’d prefer to cherry-pick it rather than run rebase.

+remember that when cherry picking, you don't have to mention the source-branch.
+Just mention the commit sha.

+By default cherry pick will bring in the changes from source commit and commit them to your branch.
+See the command below. (you can use -n option if you don't want to commit the incoming changes.
+Then it'll just stage those changes, which you can edit and manually merge.
+This is very useful)

 ```
  $ git cherry-pick -S e43a6